jmfrancklab/pyspecdata/README.rst

 Installation for developers
 ---------------------------
 Typically, we create a folder on the hard drive called ``git`` or ``git_repos``, where you will put all of your code and the pyspecdata folder that you are about to clone.
-After installing the packages via the anaconda prompt, move into your ``git`` folder.
+After installing the packages via the anaconda prompt, switch to your git bash terminal and move into your ``git`` folder.
-To install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git`` in your git bash terminal.
+To install from github, just ``git clone https://github.com/jmfranck/pyspecdata.git``.
 Then switch over to the anaconda prompt and move to the directory where setup.py lives (ex. ``git/pyspecdata/``), and type
 ``python setup.py develop``.
 Make sure that this terminates with a successful message, and without any compilation errors.